The Best Digital Piano in the market – Update 2018

 - The power adapter, stand, and sustain pedal are all add-ons on the more expensive version, YPG-535.

 - The keys are soft and easy to play on.
-However, is definitely not dose to hammer keys of a piano.
+However, it is definitely not those to hammer keys of a piano.

 - The lack of a MIDI output connector is disturbing since this is nowadays a common thing to see on newer digital pianos.

 The Yamaha P115 definitely qualifies as an “intermediate” or even advanced keyboard model.
 Pair it with a nice set of external speakers, and it’s more than good enough to serve as a primary piano for just about any pianist out there.
 They did a great job with the 88 full-weighted keys, and users say that it feels like you’re playing a traditional piano.

 Even if it can be hard to get weighted keys, Yamaha knows exactly what they’re doing.
 On top of the weighted keys, the sound reproduction of this P115 model is enough to satisfy even the most significant digital piano addicts out there.
 It’s “grand” in every sense of the word.